davidsemakula/mukutu-safe/README.md

 - Go to [https://safe.mukutu.tech](https://safe.mukutu.tech)
 - Select your origin chain and click "Go to Safe"
-- You will be redirected to the appropriate Safe web interface (which may be an authoritative fork for chains that aren't supported by the official Safe interface e.g. Moonbeam Safe)
+- You will be redirected to the appropriate Safe web interface (which may be an authoritative fork for chains that aren't supported by the official Safe interface e.g. Moonbeam, Evmos and Harmony)
 - Follow the prompts provided by the Safe web interface to access Mukutu Router for your Safe

 #### Option 2: Manually add Mukutu Router as a custom Safe app

-- Go to the Safe web interface at [https://app.safe.global](https://app.safe.global) (or the interface of an authoritative fork e.g [https://multisig.moonbeam.network](https://multisig.moonbeam.network) for Moonbeam)
+- Go to the Safe web interface at [https://app.safe.global](https://app.safe.global) (or the interface of an authoritative fork e.g [https://multisig.moonbeam.network](https://multisig.moonbeam.network) for Moonbeam, [https://safe.evmos.org](https://safe.evmos.org) for Evmos and [https://multisig.harmony.one](https://multisig.harmony.one) for Harmony)
 - Create your Safe if you don't have one already
 - Go to Apps -> My custom apps -> Add custom app
 - Paste the Safe app URL as https://safe.mukutu.tech
 - You should see "Mukutu Router" as a new app
 - Install the app and try out some cross-chain transactions on supported remote chains 🎉

 ### For Developers